The Names of Marijuana

-Who on Earth wants English versions for this, eh? but okay, to feed that forking ugly gugol and its reckless spyders or they start biting people.
-From my personal exploration experience, in Britain they use “dope” more often than “weed”, as weed is well known well spread and more recognisable by peeps denying the plant, many of our fellow site st’owners still complain on the situation around marijuana in UK, and the type of the country suggests the enthusiastic officers, still hunting kids who smoking dope, news say so, I have never seen such.
-Yet our brothers in England still need to mask weed, and this is for real.
-They in UK also use a “spliff” often enough to replace already-hiding-nothing a “joint”.
-And I also love “dank”, I think it’s American.
+Who on Earth wants English versions for this? but okay, for sake of giving food to search engines and to feed their reckless spyders otherwise they start biting people, haha.
+From my personal exploration and experience, in Britain they use “DOPE” more often than “WEED”, because weed is well known and well spread and a totally recognisable wording by those ppl who deny the plant.
+Many of our fellahs still complain on the situation around marijuana in UK, considering that this type of the country suggests the enthusiastic officers still hunting on kids smoking dope, news say so, but I have never seen such by my own eyes (official statement)).
+So, our brothers in England still need to mask weed, and this is for real.
+Also in UK also use a “SPLIFF” often to replace “joint”, as the latter already hides nothing.
+I personally love “DANK” most of all, phonetically, yet I think it’s American origin.

-The street language in USA also suggests: chit, caca, dupa, grass, doobage and, of course, ganja!
-While the latter one is a worldwide spread, having its roots coming from India and Sri Lanka…
+The street language in USA also suggests: chit, caca, dupa, grass, doobage and blunt for a big fat joint, and of course, Ganja! where the latter one is a worldwide spread, having its roots coming from India and Sri Lanka.

 India and Sri Lanka

 They call it Ganja over there, the whole world knows, and it is already hardly counted as a slang word, it is just a word for marijuana.
+Lord Shiva had used ganja, Lord Rama had used ganja wording, and everyone for million years.
 Everyone will understand what you want, be sure.

-However, in Sri Lanka they use quite often: Kandi, especially for a HIGH quality weed, not necessarily cultivated, it may be wild!
-And it is WILD!! taking its name from the highland region in the middle of the island, between Southern Sri Lanka and the former Tamil’s territory in the North (remember there was a war once?).
-Kandi HIGHlights the very rich and natural taste, like nowhere else, and it gets you really HIGH, funny, with an ever-lasting effect.
-The beautiful island and the outstanding smoking experience!
+In Sri Lanka, however, it’s more often: Kandi, especially for a HIGH quality weed, not necessarily cultivated by men, so it may be wild, Wild, and it is W.I.L.D.!! taking its name from the highland region in the middle of the island, between Southern Sri Lanka and the former Tamil’s territory in the North (remember there was a war once?).
+Kandi HIGHlights the very rich and natural taste, like nowhere else, and it gets you really high, funny, with a continious ever-lasting effect.
+The beautiful island and the outstanding smoking experience.

-Here is a new entry into this page, just spotted minutes ago on twitter presented to us proudly by the African community, by @ThulaniDeAfrika, and below there’s the image he shared, the pure emotion of getting high, so positive, hahaha, xD)) and yes, merely forgot, the just discovered word for marijuana will be: Zolo, that’s in Africa.
+This is a new entry into this page, spotted on twitter by @ThulaniDeAfrika, and below there’s the image shared, the pure emotion.
+And now we know a word for marijuana will be Zolo, in Africa.